MHenderson/homepage/content/post/2020-05-03-handwriting-to-text-with-vision-api-and-r/index.md

             "reason": "ACCESS_TOKEN_EXPIRED",
             "domain": "googleapis.com",

+then you might need to rerun
+the gcloud tool
-then you probably have to rerun the gcloud tool to generate a new access token
+(see section 4 of the appendix) to generate a new access token.
-(section 4. in the Appendix).

-Next
+In the next section
-we explain
+I’ll explain
-how to interpret
+how to get text
+out of
 a valid response.

 ## Getting text from the response

-If the status code
+If the response
-is 200 then you
+is valid then you
 can use
 `httr::content`
 to extract the content